jwhy89/RefactoringFirstExample/README.md

 ### Completed Features

 - [x] Set up json files and imported data into the needed variables for the function.
+- [x] Created local objects instead of using npm file-system package.

 ### Next Steps